wunderbaum/ESP-EC3000-MQTT-Bridge/README.md

+Wunderbaums changes:
-made a platformio version out of it. wifi-credentials are now in an external file include/wifidata.h added a whitelist in include/whitelist.h
+- made a platformio version out of it.
+- wifi-credentials are now in an external file include/wifidata.h
+- added a whitelist in
+- include/whitelist.h